KavrakiLab/robowflex/robowflex_doc/doc/markdown/design.md

 See the [readme](robowflex_visualization/README.html) for more details.

 Additionally, there are a few implementations of robowflex::Robot for some commonly used robots, such as robowflex::UR5Robot, robowflex::FetchRobot, and robowflex::R2Robot.

+## Documentation

+All visible documentation (through [Doxygen](http://www.stack.nl/~dimitri/doxygen/))is done in the `robowflex_doc` package.
+This pulls in all code in the other Robowflex projects, as well as their `README.md` files if they exist.
+Additional written documentation is in the `doc/markdown` folder in the `robowflex_doc` package.